-In August 2018, Arch contracted a third-party manufacturer to perform the good manufacturing practice (GMP) campaign for Metablok.
-The manufacturer was responsible for the GMP preparation and filling of Metablok into glass vials through to the release of a clinical drug product.
-The clinical drug product now forms part of the intravenous kits that will be used to support the Phase I human trial to evaluate Metablok's safety and pharmacokinetic profile.
+In August 2018, Arch contracted third-party manufacturers to produce the active pharmaceutical ingredient and final drug kit for Metablok under good manufacturing practice (GMP) standards.
+The drug kit manufacturer was responsible for the GMP preparation and filling of Metablok into glass vials through to the release of a clinical drug product.

+The clinical drug product now forms part of the intravenous kits that is being used to support the Phase I human trial to evaluate Metablok's safety and pharmacokinetic profile.
 The Phase I trial will serve as a precursor to future Phase II clinical trials to test Metablok's efficacy for several indications.

-Arch received approval during March from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to start the Phase I human trial.
+Arch received approval during March, 2019 from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to start the Phase I human trial and the study is now underway.

-The Phase I human trial will be a double-blind, placebo-controlled, randomized, single and multiple ascending dose study to evaluate the safety and pharmacokinetic profile of Metablok in healthy participants.
+The Phase I human trial is a double-blind, placebo-controlled, randomized, single and multiple ascending dose study to evaluate the safety and pharmacokinetic profile of Metablok in healthy participants.
 A successful Phase I trial will be followed by a Phase II trial to investigate Metablok's efficacy in the prevention of acute kidney injury in cardiac surgery patients.